-- Regular group therapy programming, available to students in California only (Students of Color, Women’s, Men’s, Understanding Self & Others, Queer Support Space, Grief Group).
+- Ongoing group therapy programming, available to students in California only (Students of Color, Women’s, Men’s, Understanding Self & Others, Grief Support Group).

-- Additionally, they will hold a number of workshops available to students across the globe.
+- Additionally, Monsour will hold a number of workshops available to students across the globe.

 - ProtoCall, our 24/7 phone service, is still available.
 A therapist can be reached on the phone by calling 909.621.8202 and pressing 1 after hours.